glasgowm148/ergonaut-handbook/SigmaUSD.md

 > This provides individuals with the ability to choose to either go **long** on Erg by minting **SigmaRSV** or to choose **stability** by minting **SigmaUSD.**
 {.is-info}

+**The 1% fee goes back into the reserve**
+- This fee accumulates in the reserve.
+- SigmaRSV is an option call on the reserve.
+(You own a %)
+- When price dips, SigUSD holders who exit at a lower point than they entered, they must be rewarded extra erg to make their SigUSD up to $1
+- SigRSV profits depend on these accumulated transaction fees minus any withdrawn by SigUSD holders.

+# FAQ
 ## Sigmausd.io Purchase

 1. Visit [SigmaUSD.io](https://sigmausd.io/#/)